Equinox (1992 film)

 Equinox is a 1992 film written and directed by Alan Rudolph.
 It stars Matthew Modine in dual roles, along with Lara Flynn Boyle, Marisa Tomei and Fred Ward.
-The film was shot in Minnesota and Utah and is set in the fictional urban city of Empire.
+The film was shot in Minnesota and Utah and is set in the fictional city of Empire.
 It was nominated for four Independent Spirit Awards.

 Plot

 Henry Petosa and Freddy Ace are identical twins living in the fictional city of Empire with no knowledge of each other, separated at birth and placed for adoption.

-Henry is a shy garage mechanic.
+Henry is a very funny and strong garage mechanic.
 He lives in a slum and loves Beverly Franks, his best friend's sister.
 He also baby-sits for his neighbor Rosie, a prostitute.

 Freddy is a driver for Mr. Paris, a gangster.
 He is slick and self-confident, married to a materialistic woman named Sharon.

 One day, a young woman named Sonya Kirk who works in a morgue accidentally comes across a letter indicating that the twins are actually the offspring of European nobility and owed a large sum of inheritance money.
 Sonya decides to play amateur detective and track them down.

 It all leads to a confrontation between the surprised twins in a restaurant, a shootout and a final scene high above the Grand Canyon.